iamnikhithabhat/Lab4/README.md

 Data columns (total 7 columns):

 Each instance has 7 values of a fish as mentioned below:
-1.Weight in cm,
+1.Weight in cm\
-2.Vertical length in cm defined by Length1
+2.Vertical length in cm defined by Length1\
-3.Diagonal length in cm defined by Length2
+3.Diagonal length in cm defined by Length2\
-4.Cross length in cm defined by Length3
+4.Cross length in cm defined by Length3\
-5.Height in cm
+5.Height in cm\
-6.Diagonal width in cm defined by Width
+6.Diagonal width in cm defined by Width\
-7.Species to which the fish belongs
+7.Species to which the fish belongs\

 ### Prediction and accuracy
 There are 7 fish breeds and our model is designed to make prediction of these species to which a test fish belongs.